nextflow-io/nextflow/docs/operator.rst

 dump
 ----

+*Returns: queue channel or value channel, depending on the input*

 The ``dump`` operator prints the items emitted by the channel to which is applied only when the option ``-dump-channels`` is specified on the ``run`` command line, otherwise it is ignored.